 How Much Does Liposuction Cost?

 When comparing the cost of liposuction at various plastic surgery practices, keep in mind that the experience of the surgeon as well as the geographic location of the practice typically factor into the total.
-At the end of your preliminary consultation with Dr. Zemmel, he will provide you with a quote for the cost of your procedure.
+At the end of your preliminary consultation with Dr. Zemmel or Dr. Reddy, they will provide you with a quote for the cost of your procedure.
 Patients who could benefit from a monthly installment plan with little to no interest may take advantage of our plastic surgery financing options.
 For further details about liposuction financing, please contact a member of our staff.

 Liposuction vs. Tummy Tuck

 Liposuction and tummy tuck surgery are frequently combined to provide enhanced results, but each procedure addresses specific concerns.
 Liposuction, for instance, is solely focused on removing excess fat.
 Tummy tuck, on the other hand, is designed to remove or tighten redundant skin, as well as repair abdominal muscles in some cases.
 Patients who exhibit a protruding abdomen from excess skin and fatty tissue can often benefit from a combination of the two procedures, achieving a more toned and tightened midsection.
 Those with a protruding abdomen caused by only one of the concerns, however, are typically better candidates for only one of the sculpting procedures.